 We fight the insurance company to get you maximum compensation

 We can’t overstate the importance of hiring a lawyer immediately after your accident– it all goes back to the investigation.
-Once we gather the proof we need, we’ll present it to the insurer and will negotiate a fair settlement.
+Once we gather the proof we need, we’ll present it to the insurer and negotiate a fair settlement.
 If they refuse to offer what you deserve, we’ll be well-positioned to defeat them in court.

-Common car accident injuries
+What are common car accident injuries in Aurora?

-Car wrecks subject drivers and passengers to incredibly strong forces which can result in catastrophic injuries such as:
+Car wrecks subject drivers and passengers to incredibly strong forces, which can result in catastrophic injuries such as:

-Why work with Horwitz, Horwitz & Associates?
+Why work with an Aurora car accident lawyer from Horwitz, Horwitz & Associates?

 No other law firm will provide you with more passionate and skilled representation than we will.
 We have a long track record of helping clients obtain maximum compensation, and we’re ready to do the same for you.